WebAssembly/gc/proposals/gc/MVP-JS.md

 ```

 For the call to succeed, the WebAssembly module must intead *import* the
-exact Type Definition object and use that type import in all relevant
+exact Type Definition Object and use that type import in all relevant
 function signatures:

 ```wat